Lumavate-Team/documentation/docs/3-CLI.rst

 Update
 ++++++

- Updates the label of a component-set version.
+ Updates the label of a component set version.

  Example: